pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 The :py:class:`~.modelchain.ModelChain` class provides a high-level interface for standardized PV modeling.
-The class aims to automate much of the modeling process while providing user-control and remaining extensible.
+The class aims to automate much of the modeling process while providing flexibility and remaining extensible.
 This guide aims to build users' understanding of the ModelChain class.
 It assumes some familiarity with object-oriented code in Python, but most information should be understandable even without a solid understanding of classes.

-A :py:class:`~.modelchain.ModelChain` is composed of a :py:class:`~.pvsystem.PVSystem` object and a :py:class:`~.location.Location` object.
-A PVSystem object represents an assembled collection of modules, inverters, etc., a Location object represents a particular place on the planet, and a ModelChain object describes the modeling chain used to calculate a system's output at that location.
-The PVSystem and Location objects will be described in detail in another guide.
+A :py:class:`~.modelchain.ModelChain` has three components:

+* a :py:class:`~.pvsystem.PVSystem` object, representin a collection of modules and inverters
+* a :py:class:`~.location.Location` object, representing a location on the planet
+* values for attributes that specify the model to be used for for each step in the PV modeling process.

 Modeling with a :py:class:`~.ModelChain` typically involves 3 steps:

-1. Creating the :py:class:`~.ModelChain`.
+1. Creating an instance of :py:class:`~pvlib.modelchain.ModelChain`.
-2. Executing the :py:meth:`ModelChain.run_model() <.ModelChain.run_model>`
-   method with prepared weather data.
+2. Executing a ModelChain.run_model method with weather data as input.
-3. Examining the model results that are stored in the ModelChain attribute ``results`` as an instance of :py:class:`~.ModelChainResults`.
+3. Examining the model results that are stored in the ModelChain's ``results`` attribute.

 A simple ModelChain example
 ---------------------------